AzureMentor/microsoft-graph-docs/concepts/delta-query-overview.md

 3. When the application needs to learn about changes to the resource, it makes a new request using the `deltaLink` URL received in step 2.
 This request *may* be made immediately after completing step 2 or when the application checks for changes.
 4. Microsoft Graph returns a response describing changes to the resource since the previous request, and either a `nextLink` URL or a `deltaLink` URL.

+> [!NOTE]
->**Note:** Resources stored in Azure Active Directory (such as users and groups) support "sync from now" scenarios.
+> Resources stored in Azure Active Directory (such as users and groups) support "sync from now" scenarios.
 This allows you to skip steps 1 and 2 above (if you are not interested in retrieving the full state of the resource) and ask for the latest `deltaLink` instead.
 Append `$deltaToken=latest` to the `delta` function and the response will contain a `deltaLink` and no resource data.

 ### State tokens